-10. It seems likely that NATO country exports to the Soviet Union will pick up considerably in 1975 with an increase of between 80% and 100% over the 1974 figures.
+10. It seems likely that NATO country exports to the Soviet Union will pick up considerably in 1975 with an increase of some 70% over the 1974 figures.
 The Soviet Union is taking delivery of a steady flow of capital goods and has once again become a large buyer of grain.
-The rate of increase in sales to Eastern Europe could well drop to between 10% and 20% however(2).
-Lastly, statistics show that Allied country exports to China dropped during the first half of the year.
-This trend is likely to continue for the rest of the year and could be an indication that the Chinese leadership wishes to limit its trade deficit with most Western countries and to rely less heavily on imported agricultural produce.
+The rate of increase in sales to Eastern Europe could well drop to between 10% and 15% however(2).
+Lastly, statistics show that Allied country exports to China dropped by 11% during the first half of the year.
+This trend is likely to continue for the rest of the year and could be an indication that the Chinese leadership wishes to limit its trade deficit with most Western countries as well as of a lesser dependence on imported agricultural produce.